GMc14/arca-android/arca-core/arca-provider/README.md

 ### DatasetProvider

 If you don't want to persist data in a database but still want to take full advantage of all the benefits of using Datasets, you can extend the DatasetProvider class directly.
 You can create Datasets that store data in a HashMap, to disk, or using any other mechanism you like.
-Registering these Datasets with the provider is the similar to the example shown above.
+Registering these Datasets with the provider is similar to the example shown above.

 ### Datasets